Bryan Hodgson: Coaching career

 Getting his coaching career started as a student assistant at the Fredonia State, Hodgson spent his summers working the basketball camp circuit where he has worked the prestigious camps at Duke, Maryland, West Virginia, Syracuse, and Michigan State.

 Before joining the staff at the University at Buffalo, Hodgson spent time coaching in the NJCAA at his alma mater Jamestown CC as well as Midland College and the I-90 AAU travel team.
 During this time he helped many of his athletes move on to NCAA Division-I programs.

 Hodgson joined head coach Nate Oats's staff at Alabama in 2019 as the lead recruiter.
+He oversaw a 2022 recruiting class which was ranked third in the nation by 247Sports.
+He was personally responsible for the recruitment of Brandon Miller and Jaden Bradley.

+On March 22, 2023, Hodgson was announced as the head coach of the Arkansas State Red Wolves men's basketball team.
+He led the program to a CBI appearance in 2024 and the 2025 NIT.

+On March 24, 2025, Hodgson was named the head coach of the South Florida Bulls men's basketball team.